-- Your disability is the same or related to the original disability.
+- The disability is the same as, or related to, your original disability.

-- You are applying for EXR within five years of the month your benefits stopped.
+- You request expedited reinstatement within five years from the month disability benefits ended.

 Applying for EXR

-- Request to Reinstate Benefits, form SSA-371, which will calculate your start date for provisional benefits.
+- Request to Reinstate Benefits: This is a simple form asking SSD to expedite the reinstatement of your benefits.
+It also calculates the start date for provisional benefits.

-- Work Activity Report, form SSA-820, which is information about your work history since benefits stopped.
+- Work Activity Report: This form provides the SSA information regarding your work history since disability benefits were terminated.

 Appealing a Denial